£4,800-£7,000Value

 TradingFloor

-The value of Damien Hirst’s For The Love Of God, (side, white) (signed) is estimated to be worth between £4,750 to £7,000.
-This screenprint artwork was created in 2007 and has had a total of 2 sales at auction to date.
-The first sale at auction was on 5th December 2015.
+Damien Hirst's For The Love Of God, (side, white) (signed) is a screenprint from 2007, estimated to be worth between £5,000 and £7,500.
+This artwork has an auction history of one sale on 5th December 2015.
 The edition size of this artwork is limited to 1,000.

 This print is based on Hirst’s famous diamond-encrusted skull sculpture, For The Love Of God from 2007.
 The original sculpture is one of Hirst’s most seminal works in his entire oeuvre and is notable for its grandiose and excessive use of materials.
 For Hirst, diamonds are the ultimate expression of positivity and perfection in the face of death.
 Fascinated by death as a subject for artistic investigation, Hirst does not represent decay or fear of death with his diamond encrusted piece, but instead transforms this image of mortality into an aestheticized symbol.